 - 2 ounces grilled peach syrup (instructions above)

-- Sliced peach and sprig thyme, for garnish
+- Sliced peach and thyme sprig, for garnish

 - Start with the thyme syrup.
-You’ll mix boiling water and sugar until the sugar is dissolved.
+Mix boiling water and sugar until the sugar is dissolved.
 Ta-da, you’ve just made simple syrup!
-Now, you’ll steep a handful of thyme in the syrup until the flavors mix.
-That could be as little as 30 minutes, but the longer you infuse, the more powerful your flavor becomes.
+Now, steep a handful of thyme in the syrup until the flavors combine.
+That could be for as little as 30 minutes, but the longer you let it infuse, the more powerful the flavor becomes.

-- Then grilled peach syrup.
-Slice the peaches and grill them until they’re nice and caramelized, aka golden brown and juicy.
+- Then make the grilled peach syrup.
+Slice the peaches and grill them until they’re nice and caramelized (golden brown and juicy).
 Make your simple syrup (see above) and blend it with the grilled peaches.
 Perfection.